jacksonhull/simplendas-jurisdictions/README.md

-simplendas-jurisdictions
+Simple NDA's
 ========================

-NDA's for jurisdictions in the SImple NDAs app
+NDA's for jurisdictions in the Simple NDAs app